Owen Chadwick: Honours

 Chadwick was appointed Knight Commander of the Most Excellent Order of the British Empire (KBE) in the 1982 New Year Honours.
 As a priest he did not receive the accolade and so remained styled as "The Revd Owen Chadwick" rather than "Sir Owen Chadwick".
+In 1985 he wrote 'The Knighthood of the Clergy', discussing and contradicting the generalised ‘tradition’.
 He was appointed to the Order of Merit (OM) on 11 November 1983.
 A memorial to him and his brother was unveiled at Westminster Abbey on 2 February 2018.

 Personal life

 Chadwick married Ruth Hallward in 1949; she died before him, in January 2015.
 He was survived by two sons and two daughters.
 Chadwick died at the age of 99 on 17 July 2015.

 After retiring, Chadwick lived with his wife in Newnham, in Cambridge, but also spent time in Cley next the Sea in Norfolk, where he was priest in charge.